 The ecological significance of temporary benthic losses is considered minor since the affected area is very small relative to the amount of benthic habitat present on the ocean bottom.
-The total combined acreage (ac) for borrow areas A, B, C, D, E, F, G, H, J, L, N, O, P, Q, S and T as outlined in the 2010 Feasibility/EIS was 12,313 acres.
-The total combined acreage for borrow areas A, B, C, D, E, F, G, H, J, L, N, O, and P is 9,663 acres.
-As noted in Section 5.1 above, Table 15 provides information on the maximum area of disturbance of each borrow area.
+The total combined acreage (ac) for borrow areas A, B, C, D, E, F, G, H, J, L, N, O, P, Q, S and T as outlined in the 2010 FEA/EIS was 12,313 acres.
+The total combined acreage for borrow areas A, B, C, D, E, F, G, H, J, L, N, O, P, Q, S and T as noted in Section 5.1 above, Table 15 provides information on the maximum area of disturbance of each borrow area.
 Further delineation of dredge cut boxes is ongoing with additional geotechnical investigations underway.
-Disturbance acreages are based on the full footprint of the borrow area, excluding hardbottom and low relief hardbottom buffers, and would likely be reduced significantly with the delineation of dredge cut boxes.
+Disturbance acreages are based on the full footprint of the borrow area, excluding hardbottom and low relief hardbottom buffers, and will likely be reduced significantly with the delineation of dredge cut boxes.

-Alternative 1 (No Action).
-This alternative would have no effect on benthos.
+Alternative 1 (No Action): This alternative will have no effect on benthos.

-Alternative 2a - Surf City Only With Environmental Windows.
-Initial construction would span four dredging seasons, requiring four disturbance events due to dredges and all other required equipment in the water and on the beach.
+Alternative 2a - Surf City Only with Environmental Window: Initial construction will span four dredging seasons, requiring four disturbance events due to dredges and all other required equipment in the water and on the beach.
 A total of seven nourishment events occurring over the life of the project, each one approximately every six years.
-Dredging and placement activities that occur from December 1 to March 31 would be during times of low biological activity.
+Dredging and placement activities that occur from December 1 to March 31 will be during times of low biological activity.

-Beach placement would cover a maximum of 445 acres on Surf City, resulting in negative effects on intertidal macrofauna through direct burial or increased turbidity in the surf zone; such effects would be expected to be localized, short-term, and reversible.
-As soon as beach sections are completed, benthic recovery would begin and therefore the entire 445 acres would not be buried all at once.
-Any reduction in the numbers or biomass (or both) of intertidal macrofauna present immediately after beach placement may have localized limiting effects on surf-feeding fishes and shorebirds because of a reduced food supply.
-In such instances, those animals may be temporarily displaced to other locations, but would be expected to return within 1-2 years following placement, enough time to fully recover before the next expected six-year nourishment.
+Beach placement will cover a maximum of 445 acres on Surf City, resulting in negative effects on intertidal macrofauna through direct burial or increased turbidity in the surf zone; such effects will be expected to be localized, short-term, and reversible.
+As soon as beach sections are completed, benthic recovery will begin and therefore the entire 445 acres will not be buried all at once.
+Any reduction in the numbers or biomass (or both) of intertidal macrofauna present immediately after beach placement may have localized limiting effects on surffeeding fishes and shorebirds because of a reduced food supply.
+In such instances, those animals may be temporarily displaced to other locations but will be expected to return within 1-2 years following placement, enough time to fully recover before the next expected six-year nourishment.

-Dredging from the offshore borrow areas would have a short-term impact to benthic organisms within those borrow areas since the contractor would recover the maximum amount of beach nourishment material within one portion of a borrow area before relocating to another area.
-However, recolonization by opportunistic species would be expected to begin soon after the dredging activity stops.
-Because of the opportunistic nature of the species that inhabit the soft-bottom benthic habitats, and fact that borrow areas likely would only be utilized one-time, benthic recovery could begin as soon a borrow material is removed.
-Full recovery would be expected to occur within 1-2 years and be permanent.
+Dredging from the offshore borrow areas will have a short-term impact to benthic organisms within those borrow areas since the contractor will recover the maximum amount of beach nourishment material within one portion of a borrow area before relocating to another area.
+However, recolonization by opportunistic species will be expected to begin soon after the dredging activity stops.
+Because of the opportunistic nature of the species that inhabit the soft-bottom benthic habitats, and fact that borrow areas likely will only be utilized one-time, benthic recovery could begin as soon a borrow material is removed.
+Full recovery will be expected to occur within 1-2 years and be permanent.
 Demersal fish may incur a slight risk due to entrainment by dredging activities.

-Only a portion of the beach and borrow areas would be impacted as the sediment is dredged and placed.
-As beach sections are completed, they would not be disturbed again until nourishment, approximately every 6 years.
-The dredged areas within the borrow areas likely would be utilized only once and therefore may not be disturbed again for the life of the project.
+Only a portion of the beach and borrow areas will be impacted as the sediment is dredged and placed.
+As beach sections are completed, they will not be disturbed again until nourishment, approximately every 6 years.
+The dredged areas within the borrow areas likely will be utilized only once and therefore may not be disturbed again for the life of the project.